Last Updated on

 Tokyo is quite large.
 With a population of 13.8 billion people the city is sprawling.

 If you plan to only stay in Tokyo, its best to buy a PASMO or purchase an advance SUICA card (good for all trains and buses) and load money onto it.
+The two cards are virtually the same — just from different companies– and you can use them throughout Tokyo with metro trains, buses and JR trains.
 If there is a day where you will be using the metro a lot, then I’d buy an unlimited metro pass (which I believe is only available at the airport for travelers).
 Fares are charged by distance and JR trains cost just a little more.

-Recommended: Download either Navitime Japan or Hyperdia mobile apps to find your metro and JR routes with ease.
-Apps come with route options, estimated time and costs per trip.
+Download the best Tokyo Metro App: Navitime Japan (my choice) or Hyperdia mobile apps help you find your metro and JR routes with ease.
+These Tokyo metro apps come with route options, estimated time and costs per trip.
 They are helpful with Japan’s busy and sometimes, overwhelming metro systems.

-See a List of JR Pass OptionsMost popular : 5 day flexible East Tohoku JR Pass
+The most popular JR Pass from Tokyo is the 5 day flexible East Tohoku JR Pass

 Note: you can only buy these passes outside of Japan.
 Plan ahead.
 The pass offers tourists a big discount on travel; however, if you only have a few cities to visit, it may be more cost-efficient to book point-to-point travel.